Efficient Frontier without Risk-Free Asset

 Key takeaways from this section:

-- The minimum variance portfolio (MVP) is the point on the hyperbola with the minimum variance.
+- The minimum variance portfolio (MVP) is the point on the hyperbola with the lowest variance.

-- The efficient frontier is the upper half of the hyperbola, and the lower half is the inefficient portfolios.
+- The efficient frontier is the upper half of the hyperbola; the lower half is inefficient.

 - The covariance between any two frontier portfolios is given by the covariance matrix $V$.

-- For any frontier portfolio $p$, except for the minimum variance portfolio (MVP), there exists a unique frontier portfolio $zc(p)$ such that the covariance between $p$ and $zc(p)$ is zero.
+- For any frontier portfolio $p$ (except the MVP), there exists a unique frontier portfolio $zc(p)$ with zero covariance with $p$.

-- Any portfolio $q$ that is not the minimum variance portfolio (MVP) could be expressed or explained or constructed by the a frontier portfolio $p$ and its zero covariance portfolio $zc(p)$.
+- Any portfolio $q$ (not the MVP) can be expressed or constructed from a frontier portfolio $p$ and its zero covariance portfolio $zc(p)$.

 Comments